 Last Updated on

-In Nebraska, a business operating under a fictitious name can register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Nebraska, a business operating under a fictitious name can register a Trade Name.
+Learn more about what a Trade Name is, who needs one and how to register.

 Who needs to register?